uglywizard/tinynws/README.md

 ### Django

-Follows a basic list of commands to run the project in a local env scenario.
+Follow a basic list of commands to run the project in a local env scenario.
 For deploy in production use __.prod__ as argument of the DJANGO_MODULE_KEY in .env file.
 In .env there is also a NASA_API_KEY configured with the DEMO_KEY supplied by NASA API.
 The key simply works, but for a low number of requests.

 __Poetry__

 ```bash
 git clone {placeholder}
 cd tinynws-django-react